Khalil-ba/LeetSquad/README.md

 ## 1. Environment Setup

-This section provides instructions for setting up the runtime of the green agent.
+This section provides instructions for setting up the runtime of the agents.

-**Important: All commands below assume you are running from the project’s root directory.**
+**Important: All commands below assume you are running from the project's root directory.**

 ### 1.1 AWS Credentials Setup